a4lg/ffuzzy/README.md

     respectively.
 *   `easy-functions` (default)
     It provides easy-to-use high-level functions.
+*   `strict-parser`
+    It enables the strict parser which rejects the fuzzy hash strings that would cause an error on the "raw" variant but not on the "normalized" variant.
 *   `unsafe` (**fast but unsafe**)
     This crate is optionally unsafe.
 By default, this crate is built with 100% safe Rust.
 Enabling this feature enables unsafe Rust code (although